What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 Since 2013, the EU has worked hard to update and modernise its old-fashioned data protection laws to bring those absolute and irrelevant laws into the twenty-first century.

-The GDPR, which took effect in 2018, updated old rules such as the Data Protection Act 1998.
+The GDPR, which took effect in 2018, updated old rules such as the Data Protection Act 1998 to align with the purpose of the GDPR.
 It strengthens how personal data is protected, ensuring that businesses in the EU are transparent about handling your information and are accountable for keeping it safe.
 It also gives you more control over your data.

 GDPR 2024 aims to stop data misuse and breaches by adapting to new technology and global data issues, ensuring EU citizens’ privacy and security.